 How to access

-If you use aSc software, then the import page will be found in the Administer menu header, under Advanced options.
+If you use aSc software, then the import page will be found in the Administer module, under Advanced options.
+It will be limited to users who have permission to import timetables in their user group.

 Admins note that you will need to contact Myschool support if you cannot access this feature.

-MySchool has a schedule which is connected to the courses, and a Teachers/Students are enrolled into these courses.
-Multiple Teachers can be attached to a course for the same grade level.
+MySchool has a schedule which is connected to the courses.
+Teachers/Students are enrolled into these courses.

-There are steps to take before importing the aSc file to their software.
+There are steps to take before importing the ASC file into their software.
 If the structure is not coherent or set up then mapping their export to MySchool may cause errors.
+Although we are both able to synchronize existing and create new entities.
+You must download the configuration file when building your schedule on ASC.

 1. Check your courses are configured